DatabaseCleaner/database_cleaner/README.markdown

 DatabaseCleaner.strategy = :truncation, {:except => %w[widgets]}
 ```

-With Ohm and Redis, `:only` and `:except` take a list of strings to be
+With Ohm, Redic and Redis, `:only` and `:except` take a list of strings to be
 passed to [`keys`](http://redis.io/commands/keys)).

 (I should point out the truncation strategy will never truncate your schema_migrations table.)